This is our generations’ greatest question.

 Yet, is to settle or not to settle actually the right question?

 Is it taking a job just to pay the bills?
 Is it moving in with your parents?
 Is it some external setback?

 Our generation must not confuse setbacks for settling.

-However, if I know our generation, I don’t see us throwing in the towel.
+However, if I know our generation, I don’t see us throwing in the towel anytime soon.

 Sure maybe we’ve joined forces with a not-so-glamorous life.
 Maybe we’re not going to be a feature article in our alumni magazine anytime soon.

-Because we’re not settling.
-We’re visiting.
+You can settle for a season without settling.
+You’re not settling.
+You’re visiting.
 This is a season, a stage, the perfect place in time to help us take a step to the next.

 To settle or not to settle?
-Is this the right question?
+It’s not the right question.